steambird1/mindustry-c/README.md

 ## Features about Mindustry-C (Envisioned)

 - Reserving most of C89 features
+  - Yes, you'll have struct, pointers, unions, and typedef!
+  - But you won't have `#pragma`

 - Adding special types for Mindustry:
   - `device` for device (conveyors, scatters, etc.)